 Curriculum of Studies

-The Chemical Engineer graduate gains the knowledge and ability to apply the basics of physics, chemistry, mathematics and technical sciences, as well as of social studies, economics and humanistic studies, in areas that refer to matter transformation processes and plants or processes where matter is processed or treated in the best way in all views (technical, financial, social).
-In addition, based on contemporary needs, the Chemical Engineer tries to ensure the maximum conservation of source materials, energy / matter as well as environmental protection.
+The Chemical Engineering graduate acquires the skill and ability to apply the fundamental principles of physics, chemistry, mathematics, biology and technical sciences, as well as of social studies, economics and humanities, to areas related to processes and plants treating or transforming matter, in the best possible way with respect to technical, economic, social considerations.
+In addition, conforming to contemporary needs, the Chemical Engineer tries to ensure the maximum conservation of resources, energy and matter, as well as environmental protection.

 The scope of the Department

-The aim of Greek Schools of Chemical Engineering is the education of scientists – engineers, able to be active in research, development and improvement of industrial production methods, in material technology, environmental protection and energy production.
-Furthermore, students are educated in study, construction, function and technical support of various plants, in project management and application of standards (management of environment, regulations of quality, health and safety standards).
+The aim of the Department of Chemical Engineering is to educate scientists – engineers, capable of being active in research, development and improvement of industrial production methods, in materials technology, biochemical and biomedical engineering, environmental protection and energy production.
+Furthermore, students are educated in the design, construction, operation and technical support of various plants, in project management and the compliance with standards and regulations (environmental management, quality assurance, health and safety standards).

 Main areas of employment for Chemical Engineers

-Today, the main function of a Chemical Engineer is the analysis, design, optimization and control of all chemical processes in the chemical industry.
-To this end, the graduates must fully understand the chemistry and kinetics of the reactions involved, the properties and behavior of the materials used, as well as the principles of thermodynamics and heat and mass transfer.
+Today, the main function of a Chemical Engineer is the analysis, design, optimization and control of chemical and biochemical processes in the chemical industry, as well as in applications of biomedical engineering and nanotechnology.
+To this end, the graduates must fully understand the mechanisms and kinetics of the chemical and biochemical reactions involved, the properties and behavior of the materials used, as well as the principles of thermodynamics, fluid mechanics, heat and mass transfer.
 These subjects, therefore, constitute the core of a Curriculum in Chemical Engineering.

 Required Graduates Skills

-In order to exploit the technical knowledge acquired from the above core courses, chemical engineers must also have an understanding of the principles involved in economics, computer-aided process design, process control and optimization.
-They must furthermore have a sound preparation in mathematics and computer programming so that they quantify their designs and evaluations.
+In order to exploit the technical knowledge acquired from the above core courses, chemical engineers must also understand the principles of economics, computer-aided process design, process control and optimization.
+They must, furthermore, have a sound background training in mathematics and computer programming in order to quantify their designs and evaluations.
 These subjects therefore also constitute an essential part of the chemical engineering curriculum.
-Finally, a number of non-technical options are offered so that students may pursue the development of interests which lie outside the confines of the professional requirements of Chemical Engineering.
+Finally, a number of non-technical options are offered so that students may pursue their personal interests, which may lie outside the confines of the professional requirements of Chemical Engineering.

 Duration of studies

 Students graduate after 5 years of studies.
-The School awards the Diploma in Chemical Engineering, as well as the degree of Doctor of Chemical Engineering.
-The graduation requirements include the successful completion of 46 compulsory and 9 elective courses, in addition to a Diploma Thesis.
-The academic year is structured in two semesters.
+The Department awards the Diploma (Integrated Master) in Chemical Engineering.
+The graduation requirements include the successful completion of 41 compulsory and 10 elective courses, in addition to a Diploma Thesis.
+The Department awards a Master of Science postgraduate degree in Chemical and Biomolecular Engineering as well as a PhD degree in Chemical Engineering.